live-clones/pybtex/docs/source/api/plugins.rst

     :local:

-Pybtex uses plugins for bibliography formats, markup formans and formatting styles.
+Pybtex uses plugins for bibliography data formats, output markup formats and bibliography formatting styles.
 This allows to add new formats or styles to Pybtex withoud modifying Pybtex itself.

 The plugins are based on `Setuptools' entry points <Setuptools' documentation_>`_.